 Kaspersky’s customer service is consistently excellent.
 I called them and and was transferred to a knowledgeable person immediately without waiting.
 I later contact them by chat and was transferred to a chat with a knowledgeable person immediately without waiting.
 That person offered to call me and did so immediately.

 You can see a comparison of Kaspersky Anti-Virus, Internet Security & PURE.
 Kaspersky claims to also have anti-malware and anti-rootkit which is what Malwarebytes’ Anti-Malware does.

 Malwarebytes ‘ Anti-Malware (also known as MBAM) is great anti-malware software which works real well but it is not meant to be anti-virus.
 It is designed to work with and in addition to your antivirus software.
 Malwarebytes stops and detects trojans, worms and spyware (not viruses).
 NOTE: Malwarebytes free does NOT provide real-time protection (I found out the hard way!).
 The free version is only meant to be used to clean an infected computer.
 You must buy Malwarebytes for real-time protection.
 The question is will Malwarebytes work with Kaspersky?

 Malwarebytes Anti-Exploit protection for browsers provides real-time protection.
 Not part of MBAM, it is separately installed in seconds and is free for personal use.
 I have been using Malwarebytes Anti-Exploit with Kaspersky without any issues.

 I recommend that you use a paid version of your antivirus software and make sure that you keep it updated.
-Many people purchase computers with a free trial and then never pay for the software and don’t get the updates.
+Many people purchase computers with a free trial, never pay for the software and don’t get the updates.
 If you don’t get updates, it’s useless.